SEI-ATL-3-8/components_and_props/README.md

 ![menu mockup](./assets/menu.jpg)

 Before we get started, we want to identify which components we will need, much like how when we do HTML/CSS mockup exercises, we scan the structure of the page before writing code.
 This process is mostly drawing boxes over the mockup to represent the various components.
+Here's a helpful tool for scribbling on your images: https://screenshot.net/online-image-editor.html (you should bookmark this!)

 Style the menu to look as much like the mockup as you can, but don't worry about getting the fonts or background image perfect.